 All Mixers are equipped with a lock for anchoring the drum at the mixing angle.
 Move the wheelbarrow or other mortar receiver up to the side of the Mixer.
 To empty the drum:

 - a.
 Disengage mixing clutch.

 - b.
 Release drum lock.

 - c.
 Move the wheelbarrow into position.

 - d.
 Slowly tilt the drum down.

 - e.
 Lift the hinged grill out of the way.

 - f.
 Fill the wheelbarrow.

 - g.
 Raise the drum back into its mixing position and lock.

 - h.
 Engage mixing clutch.

 - i.
-Add half the water and sand for the next batch to clean elements from drum.
+Add half the water and sand for the next batch.
+This will help to clean the mixing elements and inside of the drum.

-12. Mixing Elements:
+- 12. Mixing Elements: